Major Streaming Platforms Announce March Lineups

 Rooster (March 9)

-Steve Carell stars as Greg Russo, a crime novelist who remains at his daughter's university campus during her public divorce.
-Charly Clive plays his daughter, Katy, and John C. McGinley is also featured.
-The series was created by Bill Lawrence and Matt Tarses.
+Steve Carell leads this series as Greg Russo, a crime novelist who finds himself staying on his daughter Katy's university campus amidst her public divorce.
+Charly Clive plays his daughter, with John C. McGinley also in the cast.
+The series comes from creators Bill Lawrence and Matt Tarses.

 DTF St Louis (March 2)

-This black comedy features Jason Bateman, Linda Cardellini, and David Harbour.
-The limited series' narrative begins with the suspicious death of Floyd (Harbour), which is further complicated by the involvement of Floyd’s wife, Carol (Cardellini).
-Steven Conrad is the creator of the series.
+This limited black comedy brings together Jason Bateman, Linda Cardellini, and David Harbour.
+The story kicks off with the suspicious death of Floyd (Harbour), a situation further complicated by the involvement of his wife, Carol (Cardellini).
+Steven Conrad is the creator.

 Amazon Prime Video Releases